top of page

-I do, I come prepared not just for a regular photoshoot but also for eventualities like equipment failures, delays etc., but your role is equally important.
-You are the sponsor, you are the one getting portraits done, your portraits, and you ought to be prepared for the shoot.
+Photographer needs to be prepared for the shoot as he is getting paid.
+Sure, I come prepared for normal situations as well as for eventualities like equipment failures, delays etc. And your preparation is equally important.
+You are the one getting portraits done, your portraits, and you ought to be prepared for the shoot, no one else can do it for you.

-I noticed that some people don’t prepare – either because someone else was forcing them to be in the photoshoot or because they think it is not necessary because of this attitude, ‘what are we paying the photographer for?
-He will do the work, all I need to do is just show up for the shoot‘
+However some people don’t prepare – either because someone else was forcing them to be in the photoshoot or because they think it is not necessary because they think

 or